chilts/s3tools/README.md

 It's very simple, but designed to be this way.

 ```
-Usage: s3-sync <bucket> <dir>
+Usage: s3-sync --bucket <bucket> --dir <dir>
 ```

-If key is not specified, then the key defaults to the filename.
+You must provide both a bucket and a directory to compare.

 Options:

-* none
+* --up   - only upload files
+* --down - only download files

 Examples: